mariams27/COMP30019-Graphics-Project-1/readme.txt

 A fragment shader is then responsible for lighting up the terrain using the Phong's illumination model.

 A water plane is added, its y value set based on the height of the terrain and a coefficient.

+The project also uses an fps display script from http://wiki.unity3d.com/index.php?title=FramesPerSecond